Kairat Almaty vs Pafos FC prediction and betting tips 21 Оctober 2025 | Dailysports experts

-One of the matches of the third round of the 2025/26 UEFA Champions League group stage will take place on Tuesday, October 21, at the Central Stadium in Almaty, where Kazakhstan's Kairat will host Cyprus's Pafos.
-Let's take a look at a bet on the outcome of this clash, which comes with promising odds for success.
+One of the clashes of Matchday 3 in the 2025/26 Champions League group stage will take place on Tuesday at the Central Stadium in Almaty, where local side Kairat host Cyprus' Pafos.
+I'm backing a bet on goal production in this encounter, with strong chances for success.

 Match preview